-- 1. Airline tickets may be purchased utilizing the Court's travel credit card accounts by the Appellate Justices and Judges or, following approval of travel by the department head or designee, if applicable, by Court staff under the Travel Procedures.
+- Airline tickets may be purchased utilizing the Court's travel credit card accounts by the Appellate Justices and Judges or, following approval of travel by the department head or designee, if applicable, by Court staff under the Travel Claim Procedures.
 Extra costs for "business select," preferred coach seating or expedited check-in, or other premium services cannot be charged to the Court's travel credit card. - 2.
-Any business credits available should be applied before purchasing a new flight using the Court's travel credit card. - 3.
 Coach fare is required for all air travel, both in-state and out-of-state.
 Travelers are strongly encouraged to choose the least expensive mode of travel, taking into consideration any likely potential of cancellation and the costs of such cancellation.
-Extra costs for "business select," preferred coach seating, or other premium fares will not be reimbursed.
-If an upgrade to a refundable ticket is required to enable the traveler to exchange the ticket for scheduling purposes, the traveler may seek reimbursement of the extra costs using the Travel Procedures. - 4.
+Extra costs for "business select," preferred coach seating, or other premium fares will not be

+- reimbursed.
+If an upgrade to a refundable ticket is required to enable the traveler to exchange the ticket for scheduling purposes, the traveler may seek reimbursement of the extra costs using the Travel Claim Procedures. - 3.
 The Court will not reimburse any cancellation fees for unused or cancelled air reservations charged to a personal credit card unless the Court has caused the cancellation and that the traveler is unlikely to use the carrier's unused travel funds for future court related business trips.
-In any case, written explanation demonstrating good cause for the cancellation or non-use must be submitted with the claim. - 5.
-Court staff must purchase airlines tickets using the processes identified in the Travel Procedures. - 6.
-Travelers other than Appellate Justices and Judges, and Court staff, must purchase their own air tickets and request reimbursement from the Court utilizing the Travel Procedures.
-Extra costs for "business select," preferred coach seating or expedited check- in, or other premium services will not be reimbursed.
+In any case, written explanation demonstrating good cause for the cancellation or non-use must be submitted with the claim. - 4.
+Court staff must purchase airlines tickets using the processes identified in the Travel Claim Procedures. - 5.
+Travelers other than Appellate Justices and Judges, and Court staff, must purchase their own air tickets and request reimbursement from the Court utilizing the Travel Claim Procedures.
+Extra costs for "business select," preferred coach seating or expedited checkin, or other premium services cannot be reimbursed.